FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Experiments

 \subsection{Ablation Studies}

 To evaluate the effectiveness of our proposed modules and components, we conduct several ablation experiments.
-We verify the RCS, the Redundant Feature Eliminator on the S2S task (Sec.
-2 of Suppl.), and further verify the Redundant Feature Eliminator, the Spatial Noise Compensator and contrastive learning on the S2R task (Table~\ref{tab: ablation2}).
+We perform ablation experiments on the S2S task to investigate the contribution of the renormalized cosine similarity (RCS) and the Redundant Feature Eliminator (RFE) module.
+(Table~\ref{tab: ablation}) We perform ablation experiments on the S2R task to investigate the contribution of the RFE module, the spatial Noise Compensator (SNC) module, and the contrastive learning.
+(Table~\ref{tab: ablation2}) For no contrastive learning (CL) case, training loss $\mathcal{L}^b = \mathcal{L}^b_{align} + \mathcal{L}^b_{cls}$

-\textbf{Effect of Redundant Feature Eliminator.} For no RFE case (line 1 and 3), we use cosine similarity between $\mathbf{f}^g$ and ${\rm \mathbf{F}}^t$ to calculate logits.
-One can notice that the model with RFE (line 2) can only slightly outperform SimpleCIL-3D (line 1) in $\rm NCAcc$.
+\textbf{Effect of RFE and RCS.} For no RFE case, we use cosine similarity between $\mathbf{f}^g$ and ${\rm \mathbf{F}}^t$ to calculate logits.
+In table~\ref{tab: ablation}, one can notice that RFE+SNC (line 4) significantly outperforms only SNC (line 3), this phenomenon verifies the conclusion of our analysis that redundant information affects the classification.
+While only RFE (line 2) can only slightly outperform baseline (line 1) in $\rm NCAcc$.
 We analyze the reason as follows: The huge domain gap leads to some semantic features available in synthetic data can not be extracted efficiently on real-scanned data.
 Adding some real-scanned data samples in the principal component extraction stage as prior knowledge may effectively alleviate this symptom.

-Ablation study for RFE in the S2S task (Sec.
-2 of Suppl.) can demonstrate a more reasonable comparison and prove the effectiveness of our method in solving redundant feature problems.
+To further demonstrate the more detailed effectiveness of RFE and RCS, we provide more ablation results in Table~\ref{tab: ablation}.
+For no Dimensionality Reduction (DR) and no RCS case (line 1), we use cosine similarity between $\mathbf{f}^{2D}$ and $\mathbf{F}^t$ to calculate logits.
+For with DR and no RCS case (line 2), we use cosine similarity between $\widetilde{\mathbf{f}}^{2D}$ and $\widetilde{\mathbf{F}}^t$ to calculate logits.
+For DR and renormalized cosine similarity (RCS) case (line 3), we use Eq.\ref{eq5} to calculate logits.

+In Table~\ref{tab: ablation}, it can be observed that if DR is used without the RCS (line 2), The improvement in performance is limited.
+Conversely, the combination of DR and the RCS (line 3) leads to a significant improvement in performance, particularly in terms of $\rm NCAcc$.
+We can thus conclude that, without using the RCS, the process of dimensionality reduction leads to inappropriate stretching, which ultimately distorts the semantic information when eliminating redundant information.